-As at December 31, 2019, amount due to related party comprised of amounts owing to key management members of \$51,000 (2018-12-31 - \$14,072).
-Due to related party has the same terms as the Company's trade payable, which is unsecured and non-interest-bearing and due with no specific terms.
+As at December 31, 2020, amount due to related parties comprised of amounts owing to key management members of \$88,950 (2019 - \$51,000).
+Due to related parties has the same terms as the Company's trade payables, which is unsecured and non-interest-bearing and with no specific terms.

-9. CONVERTIBLE DEBENTURE
+8. CONVERTIBLE DEBENTURE

 On June 17, 2019 the Company closed a non-brokered private placement of convertible debentures ("CDs") for gross proceeds of \$263,000.
-Each CD has an issue price of \$1,000, a term of two years from the date of issuance and bears an interest at a rate of 15% per annum, calculated monthly and payable monthly in cash with the first payment being due on July 14, 2019 (paid) and will mature and be payable on June 14, 2021.
-Each Debenture is convertible into common shares of the Company at the option of the holder at any time prior to maturity at a conversion price of \$0.07 per common share.
+Each CD has an issue price of \$1,000, a term of two years from the date of issuance and bears an interest at a rate of 15% per annum, calculated monthly and payable monthly in cash with the first payment being due on July 14, 2019 (paid) and with the entire amount maturing and payable on June 14, 2021.
+Each Debenture is convertible into common shares of the Company at the option of the holder at any time prior to maturity at a conversion price of \$0.28 per common share.
 The Company will have the option to redeem the CD at a redeemable price equal to their principal amount plus accrued and unpaid interest.
 The interest rate on the CD is approximately the market interest rate in determining the fair value of the liability component.
 Thus, no value has been assigned to the equity component.

-For the year ended December 31, 2019, the Company has incurred and paid interest expense of \$20,010 on the convertible debentures (2018 - \$nil).
+For the year ended December 31, 2020, the Company has incurred interest expense of \$41,586 on the convertible debentures (2019 - \$20,010).